cloudify-cosmo/packman/docs/index.rst

 ===================================
 packman creates packages.

-packman retrieve sources, adds some bootstrap scripts and configuration files to them, and packs them up nice and tight in a single package for different distros.
+packman retrieves sources, maybe adds some bootstrap scripts and configuration files to them, and packs them up nice and tight in a single package.

 packman's real strength is in providing an simple configuration based API to the most basic tasks in creating packages like:

-- retrieving sources from apt, yum and urls.
+- retrieving sources from apt, yum, ppa and urls.
-- retrieving python modules and ruby gems WITH dependencies from pypi or github.
+- retrieving python modules and ruby gems WITH dependencies.
-- generating different files from templates using jinja2
+- generating different files from templates using jinja2.
-- packaging using fpm (API NOT IMPLEMENTED YET - only exists in default implementation)
+- packaging using fpm (API NOT IMPLEMENTED YET - only exists in default implementation).
-- handling different file operations like creating directories, removing them, taring, untaring, etc..
+- handling different file operations like creating directories and removing them, taring, untaring, etc..

 additionally, you can create your own python based tasks to replace the default ones and call them very simply using pkm (packman's cli).